From inbox to revenue: 3 brands share email marketing best practices to accelerate growth

 - Invest in your creative team.
 Writers and designers need time and resources to ideate, create, iterate, and perfect.

-- Follow best practices—unless you’re ready to take a risk.
+- Follow best practices for email design —unless you’re ready to take a risk.

 - When taking risks, go big or…well, you don’t have to go home, but you should A/B test.
 Like Aura Bora, your risks may pay off.
 But if they don’t, you’ve still learned a valuable lesson about the state of your relationship with your customers.